ylf456/Book-Search-Engine/README.md

 ## Description

-This google book search engine utilizting React as front-end, and MongoDB + Moongoose ODM
+This Google Book search engine, utilizing React as the front end, and MongoDB/Mongoose ODM, and GraphQL to handle database queries, was created by ylf456 for educational purposes.

 ## Installation

-To use this application, Open the following link deployed in Render in your browser:
+To use this application, Open the following link deployed in Render in your browser: https://book-search-engine-1-5jz2.onrender.com/

+If you want to further develop this app on your local device, download the source package from my Github repo: https://github.com/ylf456/Book-Search-Engine.git

+Ensure you have following installed on your device:
+- Any Coding platform such as VScode.
+- Node.js
+- MongoDB

+To initialize this app, change the directory to the root folder in the terminal and run the following commands:
+1. run `npm run install`
+2. run `npm run develop`
+to host the app on your local device.

 ## Usage

-Text
+In the search book page of the app, you can search for a book in the input area to find it on Google.
+If you are logged in as a user, you can save books rendered in the lower section under the search bar to your profile page and find your saved books by clicking on the "See your books" tab on the navbar.
+In your profile page, you can also delete unwanted saved books.

 ## Credits

-N/A
+This application was refactored from the RESTful version, and the front-end functionalities were provided by the starter code in:  https://github.com/coding-boot-camp/solid-broccoli.git.

 ## License